top of page

 At Future Rights, we shift power to child-, adolescent-, and youth-led initiatives, ensuring they drive sustainable impact and systemic change.
 Instead of imposing top-down solutions, we create an enabling space where young people shape their own narratives, influence policies, and lead change in their communities.

-Our ELEVATE model is a structured yet adaptable approach co-designed to empower youth-led initiatives through key stages—Engagement, Lift, Empowerment, Validation, Amplification, Thrive, and Evolution.
 This model equips changemakers with the resources, connections, and support needed to advance their goals while ensuring that grassroots solutions influence institutional and global decision-making

 Progetto senza titolo (1)_edited_edited.png